jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 - has a name
 - called / like a definition

+`[ WAS HERE reading ]`

 ## Clauses

 Clauses can be found in an `if` statement or in a `where` clause from querying languages.

-This might look as follows in a textual language:
+This can look as follows in a textual language:

 ```c#
 if { ... }
 ```

-It is represented graphically in Circular like this:
+And is represented graphically in Circular:

 <img src="images/1.%20Commands%20Main%20Concepts.020.png" width="100" />

 So a clause can be expressed as:

+- a square
 - inside a diamond
-- a square

-because it is:
+because it:

-- embedded in a statement
 - may or may not execute
+- is embedded in a statement

 ## Lambda Expressions

-The notation for clauses and lambda expressions are pretty much interchangeable.

-A lambda might be found in other programming languages as sort of a short notation for a function, embedded right inside a code line.

-In another programming language it might look like this:
+A lambda might be found in other programming languages as sort of a short notation for a function, embedded right inside a code line, that may look like this:

 ```c#
 Where(x => x.IsChecked)